 - Enter a Label for the cloud discovery run.

-- To add a scheduled cloud run, select Scheduled and fill in the scheduling information as with normal scheduled discovery runs.
+- To add a scheduled cloud run, select Scheduled and fill in the scheduling information as with typically scheduled discovery runs.

 - Select Cloud.

-- Select Google Cloud Platform from the providers drop-down list.
+- Select Google Cloud Platform as a provider.